Sieboldianus/ClipGeo/README.md

 My experience was that beyond 5 million points, ArcGIS quits.
 This tool was build to initially extract parts of a larger point dataset to be imported into other Software, such as ArcGIS, for more advanced analysis.
 How the speed of reading data and exporting CSV data is improved in ClipGeo:

-* CSV files are not read column by column, but line by line, using Streamreader, and only up to the point where data is required
+* CSV files are not read fully, column by column, but line by line, using Streamreader, and only up to the point where data is required
 * When exporting/Clipping data, the CSV is not written again.
 Instead, each line is copied as a whole from original to output CSV
 * Data is pre-structured to improve clipping and filtering.
 So far, data can be structured spatially using QuadTrees (each subfolder represents a single Quad) or Temporally based on Days, Months or Years (etc.)